adakpro/agent-java-junit5/README.md

 ## Step 6 - Observing test run report

-After you linked the Report Portal JUnit 5 agent using one of the approaches described above and ran your tests, you should be able to see the results in your ReportPortal UI instance
+After you linked the adaklabs JUnit 5 agent using one of the approaches described above and ran your tests, you should be able to see the results in your ADAKLABS UI instance
-To do that, login to ReportPortal, and go to *Left Panel* -> *Launches*
+To do that, login to ADAKLABS, and go to *Left Panel* -> *Launches*

-You should see the launch there, with the name equal to the value of `rp.launch` from your `reportportal.properties` file
+You should see the launch there, with the name equal to the value of `rp.launch` from your `ADAKLABS.properties` file

 *Example:*